 A New Way Forward

 By providing rural farmers in agricultural communities physical, strategic, and economic support we can help create proper transition plans.
 Such as helping with battery cage and gestation crate removals.
 If there was a federal body within the USDA established to oversee the subsidies for the farmers, along with physical and strategic help, we can build a food system that treats animals humanely while preserving the livelihoods of small and medium farms.
-One could argue that this bill would disrupt supply chains however another animal to human pandemic would alter the agricultural economy much more catastrophically.
-The number of lives that could be saved from this extensive bill could be enormous based on data from prior pandemics and the number of victims from airborne sicknesses and contaminated waterways from factory farms (3).
+One could argue that federal legislation would disrupt supply chains, however another pandemic would alter the agricultural economy much more catastrophically.
+The number of lives that could be saved from having federal legislation could be enormous based on data from prior pandemics and the number of victims from airborne sicknesses and contaminated waterways from factory farms (3).

 Our very own Secretary of Health and Human services has stated factory farms are “barbaric and corrupt” and that they destroy family farms, poison people, contaminate waterways, and “destroy democracy”.
 A wide range of respected scientists, public health experts, economists, ethicists, and environmental advocates have spoken out against factory farming.
-Animal welfare specialists have exposed the severe psychological and physical suffering inflicted on animals, while public health professionals warn of the risks it poses through the spread of zoonotic diseases.
+Animal welfare specialists have exposed the severe psychological and physical suffering inflicted on animals, while public health professionals warn of the risks it poses through the spread of zoonotic diseases like bird flu.

 Potential Challenges and Considerations